FaranAiki/FaranAiki/README.md

 ### About Me

-I am a passionate **Full-Stack Developer**, **Product Manager**, and currently experimenting in C & LLVM based in Indonesia, specializing in building robust, responsive & visually stunning web applications.
+I am not a programmer nor someone great to be honest.
+However, if I were to AI-slop: I am a passionate **Full-Stack Developer**, **Product Manager**, and currently experimenting in C & LLVM based in Indonesia, specializing in building robust (read: no), responsive & visually stunning web applications (kind of correct here).

 - I'm currently developing a programming language called [Alkyl](https://github.com/FaranAiki/alkyl)
-- Moreover, I’m currently exploring advanced **Product Management** strategies (GDG ITB).
+- Moreover, I’m currently exploring advanced **Product Management** strategies (GDG ITB, kind of discontinued).
+- Made, although most of the code were done by Gemini/Antigravity, a personal website link [faranaiki.id](https://faranaiki.id)
 - How to reach me: [LinkedIn](https://linkedin.com/) or via email.

 ---